Dear Nathan: Thank You Salma

 Dear Nathan: Thank You Salma is a 2022 Indonesian romantic drama film directed by Kuntz Agus and produced by Rapi Films and Screenplay Films.
-The film is based on the novel Thank You Salma by Erisca Febriani.
-The film stars Amanda Rawles, Jefri Nichol and Ardhito Pramono.
-It is the third and the last installment of Dear Nathan trilogy.
-A sequel to Dear Nathan (2017) and Dear Nathan: Hello Salma (2018).
-Dear Nathan: Thank You Salma was theatrically released in Indonesia on 13 January 2022.
+It is the third and final film in the Dear Nathan trilogy, a sequel to Dear Nathan (2017) and Dear Nathan: Hello Salma (2018).
+Dear Nathan: Thank You Salma was theatrically released in Indonesia on 13 January 2022, before being released on Netflix in selected countries on 21 April 2022.

 Plot

-The film tells the story of Salma and Nathan at the college level.
-Salma is a student majoring in Indonesian Literature, while Nathan is majoring in engineering.
+Salma and Nathan are college students.
+Salma is a student majoring in Indonesian literature, while Nathan is majoring in engineering.
 The romantic story of Nathan and Salma is colored by their respective activities in the world of social activism.
 However, the two differ in principles and opinions.
-Salma is more inclined to speak digitally, while Nathan prefers to take to the streets or what is commonly known as Demo.
-Salma disagrees with what Nathan did because he endangered his own safety.
-However, Nathan still wanted to be active in student demonstration activities.
-This difference makes their relationship tenuous.
+Salma is more inclined to voice her views online, while Nathan prefers to take to the streets.
+Salma fears for Nathan's safety participating in demonstrations.

-Once upon a time, Nathan's classmate on campus became a victim of sexual harassment by his own friend.
-The father of the abuser was a leader on campus.
-This made Zanna (the abuse victim) afraid to report the case.
-He chose to remain silent and joined the Love Your Self community, which led him to meet Rebbeca, Nathan's friend in high school.
-After learning what Zanna had experienced, Rebecca immediately asked Nathan for help in resolving the case so that Zanna would get justice and be able to forget her trauma.
-Nathan is a figure who upholds justice, he also agrees to help solve the case.
+Nathan's classmate on campus, Zanna, had become a victim of sexual abuse by a friend.
+The father of the abuser was a campus leader, which made Zanna afraid to report the case.
+He chose to remain silent and joined the Love Yourself community, which led him to meet Rebecca, Nathan's friend in high school.
+After learning what Zanna had experienced, Rebecca immediately asks Nathan for help in resolving the case so that Zanna would get justice and be able to forget her trauma.
+Nathan agrees to help solve the case.

-In solving this case, Nathan must protect Zanna's privacy by keeping the harassment case a secret.
-Without exception, Salma did not know about the case.
-This made Salma suspicious.
-At the same time, Salma idolises her older brother, who is also a musician; his name is Afkar.
-Every day, they are getting closer.